Knight-Oikos/math_441/Combinatorial Optimization/README.md

 ### Setting Up the Model

-All three models share the same constraints:
+All three of our models had the exact same constraints according to the following equations.
+In the objective function $v^T$ represents our value coefficient which differs for each of the 3 approaches.

 ```math
 \text{Maximize } (v^T x)